ets-labs/python-dependency-injector/README.rst

 When the cohesion is high the coupling is low.

-Low coupling and high cohesion brings a flexibility.
+Low coupling brings a flexibility.
 Your code becomes easier to change and test.

 How to implement dependency injection?
 --------------------------------------